userdocs/qbittorrent-nox-static/README.md

 The [qbittorrent-nox-static](https://github.com/userdocs/qbittorrent-nox-static) project is a `bash` build script that compiles a static `qbittorrent-nox` binary using the latest available dependencies from their source.
 These statically linked binaries can run on any matching CPU architecture and are not OS specific.
 This means you can run a `x86_64` Alpine 3.13 build on CentOS | Fedora | OpenSuse | Debian Stretch | Ubuntu Xenial and more.

-## WSL2

-These static build can be used on WSL2 and accessed via `localhost:8080`

 ## Documentation

 [Visit the documentation](https://userdocs.github.io/qbittorrent-nox-static/#/README)
+## WSL2

+These static builds can be used on WSL2 and accessed via `localhost:8080` using the download instructions

 ## Install latest release